Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 - **Testing and Development** When developing apps it is common to need to verify functionality and compatibility with a variety of O/S and software configurations, which can be quickly deployed and destroyed as VMs.
 - **Running Apps** Some applications may not 'scale to zero' or have rpaidly fluctuating demand which requires performance head room to be maintained.
-- **Building Hybrid Infrastructures or Migrating** When connecting VM based workloads in private cloud or on-premise, or migrating existing VMs using a 'lift and shift' approach, minimising admin and developer work in redesigning workloads for cloud operation.
+- **Hybrid Infrastructures & Migration** When connecting VM based workloads in private cloud or on-premise, or migrating existing VMs using a 'lift and shift' approach, minimising admin and developer work in redesigning workloads for cloud operation.
 - **Disaster Recovery** A common strategy is for organisations to rebuild their infrastructure in the cloud, then turn it off to minimise costs.
 In the case of an outage at the primary site, the cloud environment can be launched in minutes, then traffic and workloads can be redirected to your cloud endpoints to restore service.

 ## VM Resources

-When deploying a VM, in addition to resource like CPU cores and RAM, it requires a number of additional supporting resources, including storage both for the operating system, and, if desired, persistent user data.
-Additonially, since you obviously can't' sit in front of your VM and use it as a local user with a keyboard, mouse, and monitor, the VM needs both a VNet and a virtual network interface card (NIC).
+When deploying a VM, in addition to resource like `CPU cores` and `RAM`, it requires a number of additional supporting resources, such as storage.
+Azure VMs require an OS disk for the operating system, and persistent storage for user data if required.

+Additonially, since you obviously can't' sit in front of your VM and use it as a local user with a keyboard, mouse, and monitor, the VM needs access tp a Virtual Network (VNet) and a virtual network interface card (NIC) to connect to the VNet.
 You may also wish to allocate a public IP address to the VM, which is another resource.

-If you do not manually define these parameters they will be created automatically.
+If you do not manually select these options they will be created automatically.

 ## Azure Virtual Desktop

-Organisations have a wide range of compute requirements, many of which can be met with virtual machines, but cloud providers offer a wide range of different compute services which can be more suitable, offer greater performance, or cost effectiveness than dedicated VMs.
+Organisations have a wide range of compute requirements which can be met with virtual machines, but cloud providers offer a range of different compute services which can offer greater performance, or be more cost effectiveness than dedicated VMs.
 One such example is Azure Virtual Desktop (AVD).

-Traditionally, if a user works in a desktop environment, carrying out typical productivity tasks with common O365 apps, you give that user a computer running the required OS, and install all of the required app's.
-You then manage them using, ideally, some automated configuration management tool and/or group policy.
-You may also let your users use their own computer, known as 'bring your own device (BYOD), but that introduces further administrative overhead and security concerns.
+Traditionally, if a user works in a desktop environment, carrying out typical productivity tasks with common Microsoft365 and 3rd party apps, you give that user a computer running the required OS, and install all of the required app's.
+You then manage the computer using some automated configuration management tool, and/or `group policy`.
+You may also allow your users to use their own computers and phones, known as **bring your own device** (BYOD), but that introduces further administrative overhead and security concerns.

-Azure Virtual Desktop is a PaaS offering, which can provide a virtualised Windows 10 or 11 desktop experience, which can be accessed through a client app on Windows, Mac, iOS, & Android, or any device with a web browser.
+**Azure Virtual Desktop** is a PaaS offering, which can provide a virtualised `Windows 10 or 11` desktop experience, which can be accessed through a client app on **Windows, Mac, iOS**, & **Android**, or any device with a **web browser**.

+### AVD Benefits

-AVD lets you virtualise multiple desktop and application environments on Azure VMs, and present them to your users, instead of installing and managing them on local devices.
-Whilst also centralising the management and administration of the app's and environments.
+AVD lets you virtualise multiple desktop and application environments on Azure VMs and present them to your users, instead of installing and managing local devices.
+You're also able centralise the management and administration of these app's and environments - it's much easier to manage a virtual environment in the cloud, than have to go and physically access a local on-premise machine.

-AVD can also provide performance improvements where applications available to multiple users, accessing shared storage.
-Their environment will have low latency access to the data in the cloud, because their application or desktop is also in the cloud.
+AVD can also provide performance improvements, for example, virtualised applications which are accessing storage in the cloud, will have low latency access to the data, because the application or desktop is also in the cloud.

+### AVD User Experience

 From the end users POV, they expect to click on an icon on their desktop or start menu, and have an app pop up.
 That is exactly what they get, it's just that the app, and/or the desktop, is running remotely.
 Each user's desktop, data, and app's are isolated from each other, and when delivered through the relevant client app the experience can be identical to running the environment locally.